 LET’S talk about neo-pulp.

-NeoPulp draws liberally from the fantastic stories of this and previous centuries, a melange of mythology and popular culture (take a bit of Godzilla, a bit of Paradise Lost, some giant robots, the sexual tension of a romance novel and the Bhagavad-Gita and mix them all together), and adds to this a “literary” understanding of characters’ motivations and emotional needs.
+NeoPulp; a melange of mythology and popular culture, a bit of Godzilla, a bit of Paradise Lost, some giant robots, the sexual tension of a romance novel

-NeoPulp is fun without being stupid, although whne it is stupid it’s fun.
+NeoPulp is fun without being stupid, although when it is stupid it’s fun

 A chap we know little about named Adam Ford has published a manifesto about neo-pulp, read Adam Ford’s full manifesto here.